Physical Therapy, DPT

 Students admitted to the D.P.T.
 Program as freshmen must meet all requirements for advancement by June 1, preceding the Fall start of the professional phase.
 These include:

-2. Students can retake no more than one prerequisite course.
-If a course is repeated, the higher grade is used in the D.P.T. prerequisite GPA calculation.
+- Students can retake no more than one prerequisite course.
+If a course is repeated at MU, the higher grade is used in the D.P.T. prerequisite GPA calculation.
+If the course is repeated at another institution, the grade for this prerequisite course will not be included in the prerequisite GPA calculation.

-3. It is strongly encouraged that all D.P.T. prerequisite courses be completed at accredited four-year institutions.
-Courses taken elsewhere may be completed in-person or online with the exception of Chemistry 2, Physics 2, Anatomy & Physiology which must be taken in-person.
-(Search for Classes by Instruction Mode) No online repeats of a prerequisite course are allowed unless completed at Marquette with the exception of Chemistry 2, Physics 2, Anatomy & Physiology.
-Note: AP, IB and dual enrollment credits awarded by MU are credit-bearing only and are not included in grade point average (GPA) calculations.
-Prerequisite courses taken outside of MU after high school are included in the D.P.T. prerequisite GPA calculations, even though they are not included in the university GPA calculation.
+- It is strongly encouraged that all D.P.T. prerequisite courses be completed at accredited four-year institutions.
+Courses taken elsewhere may be completed in-person or online.
+Note: AP, IB, and dual enrollment credits awarded by MU are credit-bearing only and are not included in grade point average (GPA) calculations.
+Prerequisite courses taken at institutions other than Marquette are not included in the Marquette University GPA or in the D.P.T. prerequisite GPA.

-4. At least one-half of the 32-prerequisite credits must be taken at Marquette University.
-Credits awarded for test and/or dual credits completed in high school do not count as prerequisite credits taken at Marquette University.
+- At least 16 of the 32 prerequisite credits must be taken at Marquette University.
+Credits awarded for test and/or dual credits completed in high school do not count as prerequisite credits taken at Marquette University (with the exception of credits earned through Marquette University's Early College Credit Program.
+Students who have more than 9 credits of prerequisites completed in high school will be limited in the number of prerequisite credits that can be taken elsewhere to ensure at least half of the 32 credits are taken at Marquette.

-5. Students can take no more than seven prerequisite credits outside of Marquette post high school and must follow the policy for Study at Other Institutions.
-Prerequisites not taken at MU after high school are included in the D.P.T. prerequisite GPA calculations, even though they are not included in the university GPA calculation.
+- Students can take no more than seven prerequisite credits outside of Marquette post high school and must follow the policy for Study at Other Institutions.
+Prerequisites not taken at MU after high school are not included in the D.P.T. prerequisite GPA calculations or in the university GPA calculation.

-3. A demonstrated plan for completion of a bachelor’s degree at the end of the spring term of the DPT5 year in the professional phase (years 4, 5 and 6) of the program.
-Students who do not complete their undergraduate degree in the expected time frame (4.5 years for EXPH majors, 4 years for all other majors), must submit a written plan to the Physical Therapy department chairperson no later than June 1 that outlines degree completion before the end of the spring term of the DPT5 year.
+- A demonstrated plan for completion of a bachelor’s degree at the end of the spring term of the second year in the professional phase of the program.
+Students who do not complete their undergraduate degree in the expected time frame (4.5 years for EXPH majors, 4 years for all other majors), must submit a written plan to the Physical Therapy department chairperson no later than June 1 that outlines degree completion before the end of the spring term of the second year in the professional phase.
 Students failing to have an approved plan cannot matriculate to the professional phase.
 Students accepted to the Athletic Training/Physical Therapy dual-degree program must complete all requirements for the Master of Athletic Training degree prior to entering the final two terms of the Doctor of Physical Therapy program.

-4. A student that forfeits early assurance direct admit status can still apply as an internal applicant in their third or fourth year and are no longer time bound for when they need to start the professional phase.
-This is a competitive admission window without guarantee of enrollment.
+- A student who forfeits early assurance direct admit status can still apply as an internal applicant in their third or fourth year, and is no longer time-bound for when they need to start the professional phase.
+This is a competitive admission window without a guarantee of enrollment.

 The sequence of courses in the professional phase begins in August of each academic year and includes both summers of the three-year program.
 Following acceptance into the professional phase of the program, students follow the curriculum as outlined for the three-year professional phase unless prior approval is received from the department chairperson.